syedali07/respond.io/Readme.md

     ├── test.js                                 # Contains a script with newman library to run the postman collection

 8. Reporting
+    If you are running from this project using node test.js then the reports are saved under the newman folder(can be found in the root of the project)

     Newman generates reports in various formats such as JSON, HTML, and JUnit.
 You can configure the format based on your preference.

     To generate an HTML report: